opmap/opmap.github.io/menu/methodology.md

 OpMap contains several major components.
 First a debate is `reconstructed`, i.e. its arguments are analyzed and formalized.
 An illustrative reconstruction of the veggie-debate is presented [`here`]({{ site.baseurl }}{% link menu/argument_analysis.md %}).

 The logical analysis of the debate is used to construct a structured survey.
-Complex opinion on the debate's topic can be elicited by means of this survey.
+Complex opinions on the debate's topic can be elicited by means of this survey.

 The collected opinion data is then translated into a so-called `opinion graph`, the `nodes` of this graph are the opinions held by the participants of the survey, and the weighted `edges` specify how closely related these opinions are.
 We use [`degree of mutual coherence`]({{ site.baseurl }}{% link menu/coherence_values.md %}) to calculated how related two opinions are.